cmbant/getdist/README.rst

 * matplotlib
 * scipy
 * PySide (optional, only needed for GUI)
-* Working latex installation (for some plotting/table functions)
+* Working LaTeX installation (for some plotting/table functions)

-Python distributions like Anaconda have most of what you need (except for latex).
+Python distributions like Anaconda have most of what you need (except for LaTeX).
 To install binary backages on Linux-like systems install pacakages *py-matplotlib, py-scipy, py-pyside, texlive-latex-extra, texlive-fonts-recommended, dvipng*.
 For example on a Mac using Python 2.7 from `MacPorts <https://www.macports.org/install.php>`_::